 recommended hotels in Sami

-The beautiful village of Assos ( or Asos) is one of the most photographed villages in Kefalonia, if not all of Greece.
-Its small tranquil bay ringed by colouful venetian style houses and calm clear beaches creates a truly tempting landscape and setting for your Kefalonia holiday.
+The beautiful village of Assos ( or Asos) is one of the most photographed villages in Kefalonia if not all of Greece.
+Its small tranquil bay ringed by colourful Venetian style houses and calm clear beaches creates a truly tempting landscape and setting for your Kefalonia holiday.

-Walk up to the 15th century Venetian castle fringed by pine and cyprus trees, watch the super yachts meander in for the day or just lie back and enjoy the charm and tranquility of this small village of only 100 inhabitants.
+Walk up to the 15th-century Venetian castle fringed by pine and Cyprus trees, watch the super yachts meander in for the day or just lie back and enjoy the charm and tranquillity of this small village of only 100 inhabitants.
 It really is a very beautiful spot.

 recommended villas and hotels in Assos